j1nxie/j1nxie.github.io/_subpages/about.md

     <h1>about</h1>
 </div>

 Hi!
-I go by Rylie on most platforms, \_lumi9 on a few others, and I'm also known under many more aliases.
+I go by Rylie on most platforms, \_lumi9 on a few others, and I'm also under many more aliases.
 I program random things in my free time, and I also code professionally for a living.

 I mainly write Discord bots, backend stuff, scrapers and random things I'm interested in, with a little bit of infrastructure going along with it.